hail-is/hail/docs/reference/HailExpressionLanguage.md

      - filter: `set.filter(v => expr)` -- Returns a new set subsetted to the elements where `expr` evaluated to true
      - exists: `set.exists(v => expr)` -- Returns a boolean which is true if **any** element satisfies `expr`, false otherwise
      - forall: `set.forall(v => expr)` -- returns a boolean which is true if the set is empty, or `expr` evaluates to `true` for **every** element
+     - groupBy: `arr.groupBy(v => expr)` -- Returns a Dict mapping from keys specified by the lambda argument to a Set of the values associated with that key.

  - Dict Operations:
      - select: `dict[key]` -- returns the value keyed by the string `key`.
 Example: `global.genemap["SCN2A"]`.
 This method will fail if the key is not contained in the dict.